qewer33/Exquisite/README.md

 The import statement and Item declaration are boilerplate, what we really need to understand are the two properties: `name` and `windows`. `name` is pretty self-explanatory, it's the name of the layout.
 The names aren't currently used but they might be in the future, better to write something explanatory rather than not.

 The `windows` parameter is an array of JS objects.
-Each object represents a window and has 4 entries: `row`, `rowSpan`, `column` and `columnSpan`.
-These entries describe how the window is laid out in the layout, let's take a look at each one in detail:
+Each object represents a window and has 4 required (`x`, `y`, `width`, `height`) and 2 optional (`shortcutModifier`, `shortcutKey`) entries.
+These entries describe how the window is laid out in the layout and it's shortcut properties, let's take a look at each one in detail:

-- `row`: The row that the top left corner of the window will be placed at.
-Rows start from the left side of a grid so you can think of this parameter as like the `y` position of the window.
-- `rowSpan`: The amount of grid cells that the window is going to span inside a row.
-This includes the origin cell which is `row`.
-You can think of this as like the `width` of the window.
-- `column`: The column that the top left corner of the window will be placed at.
-Columns start from the upper side of the grid so you can think of this as like the `x` position of the window.
-- `columnSpan`: The amount of grid cells that the window is going to span inside a column.
-This includes the origin cell which is `column`.
-You can think of this as like the `height` of the window.
+- `x`: The `»` position of the window. `»` is the horizontal axis that goes from left to right.
+- `y`: The `y` position of the window. `y` is the vertical axis that goes from top to bottom.
+- `width`: The width (length along the x-axis) of the window.
+- `height`: The height (length along the y-axis) of the window.
+- `shortcutKey`: Optional parameter that defines the shortcut key of the window.
+Pressing the defined key (along with the `shortcutModifier` if it's also defined) while Exquisite is active will tile the window to the layout window of the shortcut.
+Can be any key defined in the `Qt` namespace (letters: `Qt.Key_A`...`Qt.Key_Z`, numbers: `Qt.Key_0`...`Qt.Key_9`).
+For further information, [look at the Qt documentation](https://doc.qt.io/qt-5/qt.html#Key-enum).
+- `shortcutModifier`: Optional parameter that defines the modifier that needs to be pressed in order for `shortcutKey` to work.
+Can be one of the following: `Qt.ControlModifier`, `Qt.ShiftModifier`, `Qt.AltModifier`, `Qt.MetaModifier`.
+If you want to assign a single key without a modifier as a shortcut to a window, leave this parameter empty.

-The grid that the layout windows are placed in is 12x12 (choose 12 since it's a relatively small number and can be divided by 2, 3 and 4).
-For `row` and `column`, the minimum value is 0 and the maximum 11.
-For `rowSpan` and `columnSpan`, the minimum is 1 and the maximum is 12.
+The grid that the layout windows are placed in is 12x12 (I choose 12 since it's a relatively small number and can be divided by 2, 3 and 4).
+For `x` and `y`, the minimum value is 0 and the maximum is 11.
+For `width` and `height`, the minimum is 1 and the maximum is 12.

 Here is an image for better explanation: